Tapan Sinha: Personal life and background

-Sinha was born in Kolkata, West Bengal.
+Sinha was born in Murshidabad, West Bengal.
 His empathy for films began from his student life.
 He was admitted in the Durgacharan M. E. School of Bhagalpur in the fifth standard.
 Later it went on to become a secondary school.
-His Principal was Surendranath Gangopadhyay who happened to be Sarat Chandra Chattopadhyay’s maternal uncle.
-He studied physics at the University of Patna and later earned an MSc at the Rajabazar Science College, University of Calcutta.
+His Principal was Surendranath Gangopadhyay who happened to be Sarat Chandra Chattopadhyay's maternal uncle.
+He studied physics at the University of Patna and later earned an M.Sc. at the Rajabazar Science College, University of Calcutta.

 He married Indian actress Arundhati Devi.
-Their son is Indian scientist Professor, Anindya Sinha.
+Their son is Indian scientist professor, Anindya Sinha.

 On 15 January 2009, he died of pneumonia and septicaemia.

 Career

 Charles Dickens's novel, A Tale of Two Cities and the cinematic adaptation featuring Ronald Colman inspired Sinha to get involved in film-making.
 Tapan Sinha went to London in the 1950s to learn film-making.
 On reaching London, he contacted CryHearsth, Manager of Pinewood Studios.
 Through his help, he managed to obtain his first assignment.
-He got to work in director Charles Cryton's unit as a Sound Engineer.
+He got to work in director Charles Crichton's unit as a sound engineer.
 Cryton, who made some British comedies like The Lavender Hill Mob etc. was then working for a film called The Hunted.
 Sinha started as a sound recording engineer and gradually shifted to directing.

 Tapan Sinha was greatly influenced by contemporary American and British Cinema, in his youth.
 Among his favourite directors were John Ford, Carol Reed, and Billy Wilder.
 He used to think that he had to make films on the lines of his favourites.
 Rabindranath Tagore's work had been a great source of inspiration to him as well.
 Different Tagore works had special significance to him in various moments of his life.

-Sinha's first film, Ankush, is based on the Narayan Ganguly's story Sainik, which had an elephant as the central character.
-His next Uphaar featured Uttam Kumar, Manju Dey and others.
-His Aadhar Periye featured Madhabi Mukherjee, Subhendu Chatterjee, Sumitra Mukherjee, Anil Chatterjee, Nirmal Kumar, Subrota Chaterji, Bikash Roy, Kalyan Chaterji, Chinmoy Roy and others.
-It is based on a story by Chittaranjan Maity.
-Sinha's Hatey Bazare is based on an autobiographical story by Banophool.
-Ashok Kumar and Vyjantimala Bali are the central performers.

-Sinha's Ek Je Chilo Desh is a fantasy film, based on a story by Shankar.
-It concerns a mad scientist who discovers a drug that can reveal an individual's dishonest past.
-Evil traders and politicians whose lives are endangered by these discoveries conspire to kill the scientist.
-The cast features Dipankar De, Sumitra Mukherji, Kali Banerji, Anil Chatterjee and others.